TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Experiments

 \subsubsection{Baselines.}

 We compare our \method with various baselines, which are divided into the following two categories: one-turn generation and iterative RAG.

 One-turn generation prepares all the required information and utilize the LLM in a single pass to generate the final answer.
-The methods in this category are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Zero-shot:} This method directly uses the LLM to generate answers to questions without retrieving relevant information. \item \textbf{RAG}~\cite{lewis2020retrieval}\textbf{:} This is the standard RAG method that uses semantic retrieval to search for relevant text chunks from the corpus, which are then input as evidence to the LLM to directly generate answers. \item \textbf{Rerank}~\cite{yu2024rankrag}\textbf{:} This method uses semantic retrieval to search for relevant text chunks from the corpus, then applies reranking to filter noise, before inputting them as evidence to the LLM to directly generate answers. \item \textbf{RECOMP$_{abs}$}~\cite{xu2023recomp}\textbf{:} This method uses a compressor to extract core information related to the question from retrieved chunks before inputting them to the LLM. \item \textbf{MixPR-RAG}~\cite{alonso2024mixture}\textbf{:} This method constructs a semantic graph from each sentence in the chunks and uses PPR to filter out important sentences to input to the LLM. \end{itemize}
+The methods in this category are as follows: \begin{itemize}[leftmargin=*, topsep=0pt, itemsep=0pt] \item \textbf{Zero-shot:} This method uses the LLM to generate answers without retrieving relevant information. \item \textbf{RAG}~\cite{lewis2020retrieval}\textbf{:} This is the standard RAG method that uses semantic retrieval to search for relevant text chunks from the corpus, which are then input as evidence to the LLM to directly generate answers. \item \textbf{Rerank}~\cite{yu2024rankrag}\textbf{:} This method uses semantic retrieval to find relevant chunks, then applies reranking to filter noise, before inputting them as evidence to the LLM to directly generate answers. \item \textbf{RECOMP$_{abs}$}~\cite{xu2023recomp}\textbf{:} This method uses a compressor to extract core information related to the question from retrieved chunks before inputting them to the LLM. \item \textbf{MixPR-RAG}~\cite{alonso2024mixture}\textbf{:} This method constructs a semantic graph from each sentence in the chunks and uses PPR to filter out important sentences to input to the LLM. \end{itemize}